What password(s) do I use when logging in with my uniqname?

 U-M computing account holders are frequently targeted by malicious intruders ( hackers) in an attempt to obtain their passwords.
 Once an account has been compromised, a hacker can use it for any number of destructive or illegal purposes.
 Furthermore, when a hacker uses your account to conduct their devious deeds, they are essentially doing it under an assumed name: Yours!

 Selecting a good password can help ensure that hackers will be unsuccessful in their attempts.
 Remember to change your passwords at least once every term (if not more often).
-If you have questions about changing your password, or if you are unable to change your password successfully, visit the CAEN Hotline.
+If you have questions about changing your password, or if you are unable to change your password successfully, visit the CAEN Help Desk.

 By virtue of having a University of Michigan uniqname, all U-M computing account holders are issued two passwords: a password for the UMICH.EDU Kerberos realm and a password for U-M Windows Active Directory in the UMROOT domain, both of which are managed centrally by ITS.
 While technically separate passwords, ITS has implemented a system to "sync" them into a single UMICH password.